 • Colorado Bar Association, Board of Governors Representative for Denver County, 2012-2014, 2017-2019

-• American Bar Association, member; 2015-2016 Chair of the Equine Law Subcommittee, TIPS Animal Law Committee; 2009-2011 Young Lawyers Division District Representative for Colorado and Wyoming, Young Lawyers Division; 2008-2009 Law Practice Management Section, Member Development Committee
+• American Bar Association, member; 2015-2016, 2022-present, Chair of the Equine Law Subcommittee, TIPS Animal Law Committee; 2009-2011 Young Lawyers Division District Representative for Colorado and Wyoming, Young Lawyers Division; 2008-2009 Law Practice Management Section, Member Development Committee

 • American Horse Council, member